Hunting with Nonlead Ammunition

 Availability and cost of nonlead ammunition varies depending on the retail store.
 L.L.Bean, Kittery Trading Post and Cabela’s are larger participating retailers in Maine, however, most local retailers either carry non-lead ammunition or are willing to order it for you.
 Additionally, there are many online retailers offering an assortment of options, ranging from material, cost, and caliber.
 Be sure to check with huntingwithnonlead.org to find specific ammo.

 Is non-lead ammunition more expensive than lead ammunition?

 Ammunition is often the least expensive part of hunting and requires only two or three shots to sight in your firearm.
-Non-lead ammunition can cost slightly more than certain types of lead ammunition, but often the cost difference can be less than $10.
+Non-lead ammunition can cost slightly more than certain types of lead ammunition, but often the cost difference is less than $10 and the cost difference often goes away completely when using premium ammunition.
 Costs continue to drop as manufacturers continue producing nonlead options.